Elthron/Perudo/README.md

 We will also be releasing a gaming console designed exclusively to run the perudo client in order to satiate the inevitible flood of demand for this game in people's homes.

 #Server To Do:

-- broadcast the player list on game start
+- add player reward mechanisms
-- broadcast the loss of dice
 - write an actually competant AI [Anyone] -> on-going